MRCIEU/DEEP_mqtls/README.md

 imQTLs with a nominally significant genotype main effect (P<sub>SNP</sub> < 0.05) were assigned to the “positive” or “negative” group if the product of the genotype main effect and interaction effect (β<sub>SNP</sub> × β<sub>inter</sub>) was greater or smaller than 0, respectively.

 ## README unchanged parts -------------------
-This repository contains the scripts to run the GoDMC pipeline which includes:
+This repository contains the scripts to run the DEEP pipeline which includes:

 * Genome-wide scans for DNA methylation quantitative trait loci
 * GWAS of DNAm derived phenotypes